muritane/coordination-architecture/load-bearing_theory_stack.md

+# Load-Bearing Stack

-# Load-Bearing Stack: A Structural Account of Bounded Execution
+## A Structural Account of Bounded Execution

+---

 ## Status and Scope

-This document specifies a **minimal, descriptive execution architecture** for bounded systems: how they act, absorb consequences, harden constraints, articulate boundaries, and remain viable under drift.
+This document specifies a **minimal, descriptive execution architecture** for bounded systems: the structural conditions under which action occurs, consequences propagate, constraints harden, boundaries become articulated, and execution remains viable under drift.

 It is **not** a theory of:

-- human psychology,
+* human psychology or cognition,
-- intelligence, intent, or consciousness,
+* intelligence, intent, or consciousness,
-- morality, legitimacy, or justice,
+* morality, legitimacy, justice, or fairness,
-- preference formation or value prescription.
+* preference formation, value prescription, or optimization.

 It applies wherever:

-- execution is irreversible,
+* execution is irreversible,
-- resources (including energy) are bounded,
+* resources (including energy) are bounded,
-- environments are non-stationary,
+* environments are non-stationary,
-- and repeated action must remain viable.
+* and repeated action must remain viable over time.

-The stack does **not** prescribe goals.
-It performs **constraint mapping**: it specifies necessary structural conditions and impossibility boundaries, not mechanisms, procedures, sensing rules, or prescriptions.
+The stack does **not prescribe goals, mechanisms, or procedures**.

-The stack specifies the **structural preconditions** that must already hold for claims about action, agency, responsibility, evaluation, or optimization to be coherent at all.
+It performs **constraint mapping**: it specifies necessary structural conditions, impossibility boundaries, and coherence requirements.
+It describes **what must already hold** for claims about action, agency, responsibility, evaluation, optimization, or governance to be meaningful at all.

 ---

-## Primitive Commitments (Non-Negotiable Constraints)
+## Primitive Commitments

+### (Non-Negotiable Structural Constraints)

-All subsequent structure follows from these constraints:
+All subsequent structure follows from these constraints.
+They are not assumptions; they are structural facts.

 1. **Execution is irreversible.**
    Acting destroys information, commits resources, and eliminates alternatives.
+No execution can be undone without further execution and additional loss.

 2. **Resources are bounded.**
    No system can sense, model, interpret, store, or act on everything.
    Resources include time, attention, bandwidth, material capacity, and **energy**.

 3. **Environments drift.**
-   Invariants are provisional, regime-dependent, and horizon-specific.
+   Apparent invariants are provisional, regime-dependent, and horizon-specific.
+Stability is always conditional and temporary.

 4. **Compression is unavoidable.**
    Efficiency is purchased by blindness.
 All viable execution requires discarding distinctions.
+There is no lossless abstraction under bounded execution.

 5. **Viability precedes optimization.**
-   A system must remain capable of further execution and redesign before any notion of improvement is coherent.
+   A system must remain capable of continued execution and redesign before any notion of improvement, efficiency, or optimality is coherent.

-These are not assumptions.
-They are structural facts.
+Any framework that violates these constraints is structurally incoherent, regardless of its internal logic.

 ---

-## Structural Separations (Do Not Collapse)
+## Structural Separations

+### (Do Not Collapse)

-Pathologies arise when the following distinctions are collapsed:
+Persistent failure modes arise when the following distinctions are collapsed:

-- execution vs interpretation
+* execution vs interpretation,
-- existence vs persistence vs scale
+* existence vs persistence vs scale,
-- exploration vs exploitation vs redesign
+* exploration vs exploitation vs redesign,
-- regulation vs control
+* regulation vs control,
-- discretion vs agency
+* discretion vs agency,
-- evaluation vs optimization
+* evaluation vs optimization.

 These distinctions may be simultaneously active.
-The layers describe **coexisting structural regimes**, not a developmental or temporal sequence.
+The layers describe **coexisting structural regimes**, not a developmental sequence or maturity model.

-The stack is organized to **preserve articulation** across these separations under pressure.
+The stack is organized to **preserve articulation across these separations under pressure**, rather than resolving them through abstraction or narrative.

 ---

-## Layer 0: Existence (Emergent Coherence)
+## Layer 0: Existence

+### (Emergent Execution Coherence)

-A system **exists** when a coherent execution pattern emerges from lower-layer interactions.
+A system **exists** when a coherent execution pattern emerges from lower-layer interactions and persists long enough to propagate consequences beyond immediate interaction.

 Existence requires:

-- sufficient coupling to lower-layer dynamics,
+* sufficient coupling to lower-layer dynamics,
-- internal constraint structure,
+* internal constraint structure that channels execution,
-- non-immediate decoherence.
+* non-immediate decoherence under disturbance.

 Existence does **not** require:

-- stability,
-- persistence,
+* stability or persistence,
-- intention,
-- optimization,
-- recognition.
+* intention or awareness,
+* optimization or evaluation,
+* recognition by observers.

+Existence is not observer-relative in the interpretive sense.
+It is observer-relative **only through coupling**: existence is evidenced by causal propagation, not by description.

-A system ceases to exist when no execution pattern persists long enough to propagate consequences beyond immediate interaction.
+A system ceases to exist when no execution pattern persists long enough to transmit consequences beyond the moment of interaction.

-Existence already implies an implicit sense–model–act coupling enforced by physical or logical constraint.
+Existence already implies an implicit sense–model–act coupling enforced by physical or logical constraint, whether or not that coupling is explicit, articulated, or represented.

 ---

 ## Layer 1: Coordination Pressure

 Coordination is not chosen.
-It emerges when:
+It emerges whenever:

-- multiple independent processes execute,
+* multiple independent processes execute,
-- execution affects shared or coupled state,
+* execution affects shared or coupled state,
-- information is partial or asymmetric,
+* information is partial or asymmetric,
-- resources (including energy) are bounded,
+* resources (including energy) are bounded,
-- actions are irreversible,
+* actions are irreversible,
-- failure carries non-trivial cost.
+* failure carries non-trivial cost.

 Under these conditions, independent execution becomes unsafe.

-**Coordination pressure** is the minimum additional structure required for continued viability.
+**Coordination pressure** is the minimum additional structure required to maintain viability under coupled execution.

 Coordination pressure is structural, not social.
 It applies equally to distributed software, biological systems, supply chains, institutions, and multi-agent environments.

+It explains **why structure appears**, not **which structure is justified**.

 ### Displacement and Masking

 Coordination pressure may be:

-- **buffered** (delayed by storage, slack, or latency),
+* **buffered** (delayed by slack, storage, or latency),
-- **subsidized** (absorbed by external systems),
+* **subsidized** (absorbed by external systems),
-- **displaced** (exported to other actors or layers),
+* **displaced** (exported to other actors or layers),
-- **masked** (hidden by metrics that defer failure).
+* **masked** (hidden by metrics or narratives that defer failure).

 Apparent absence of coordination pressure is often evidence of **displacement**, not resolution.

 ---

-## Layer 2: Optionality Preservation (Exploration Under Margin)
+## Layer 2: Optionality Preservation

+### (Exploration Under Margin)

-Where coordination load has not yet bound locally **and execution margin remains sufficient**:
+Where coordination pressure has not yet bound locally **and execution margin remains sufficient**:

-- interpretation remains open,
+* interpretation remains open,
-- deviation is cheap,
+* deviation is cheap,
-- failure is local and largely reversible,
+* failure is local and largely reversible,
-- information is preserved rather than destroyed.
+* information is preserved rather than destroyed.

-This regime is **not search, optimization, or preference discovery**.
+This regime is **not** search, optimization, preference discovery, or objective-function evaluation.

 No objective function is assumed.

 Evaluation in this regime is:

-- heuristic,
+* heuristic,
-- context-rich,
+* context-rich,
-- non-comparable,
+* non-comparable,
-- non-executable.
+* non-executable.

-Optionality preservation is **conditional**:
+Optionality preservation is **conditional**.
-- it requires not only absence of closure,
-- but sufficient **energy, attention, and timing margin** to sustain multiple execution paths.
+It requires not only absence of closure, but sufficient **energy, attention, and temporal margin** to sustain multiple execution paths.

-When execution margin collapses, optionality may disappear **without formal closure**.
+Optionality may disappear **without formal closure** when execution margin collapses.

-This is **not a temporal stage**.
+This is not a temporal stage.
 It is a structural regime that may reappear locally (e.g., sandboxes, exception paths, redesign boundaries) wherever margin is restored.

 Optionality disappears only where execution has already closed **or margin has been exhausted**.